PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

     bind:
       $varNameToAcceptInAnotherServiceAsCommingParameter: '@my.passable.service.id'
 ```
 Binding of params does not work in case of controller actions.
 However, binding to a constructor of the controller is ok - it works.
 This all params binding issue may be fixed soon.
 Binding of services, not params, works fine everywhere.
+In Symfony 4.1, the base AbstractController will have a `$this->getParameter()` shortcut method.

 # Good practices
 - Service dependencies (other services) are being injected into constructor of the service, not other methods of the service.
 Other methods uses services injected to and set by constructor.